COSC3020/dijkstra-s-algorithm-Will-GreinerUWYO/README.md

 ## Sources and Plagarism Statement
 Took test code from CollinDavis
 Based my understanding of the algorithm on the graphs from [GeeksforGeeks}(https://www.youtube.com/watch?v=EFg3u_E6eHU&ab_channel=SpanningTree) and the video from [SpanningTree] (https://www.youtube.com/watch?v=EFg3u_E6eHU&ab_channel=SpanningTree)

+Did ask ChatGPT to help me understand the format of the graph as given to the function by the test function.
+Was shown the basic layout of the input, nothing more.